-The Independent Learning Center and Winter Tutorial
+The Independent Learning Center

 We are proud to support programs that give the academic rigor and flexibility that student athletes need to thrive on snow and in school through a trailblazing partnership with Mammoth Unified School District.
-The Independent Learning Center at Mammoth High School combines online coursework with credentialed classroom teaching and to offer a unique blended learning environment.
+The Independent Learning Center (ILC) at Mammoth High School combines online coursework with credentialed classroom teaching and to offer a unique blended learning environment.

 Teachers and coaches collaborate to create individual learning and training plans that meet students’ academic needs and athletic dreams.